5 Stages of Product Development

 As Dr. Frankenstein knew all too well that building something can either be a triumph success or a monster of a project.

 Working with the right manufacturer is key.
-And understanding the logistics behind manufacturing is the only way to build your product for success.
+Understanding the logistics behind manufacturing is the only way to build your product for success.

 This brings us to the second pillar for My Product Developers company; Logistics Manufacturing.